Flick of the Wrist

-"Flick of the Wrist" is a song by the British rock band Queen, released as a double A-side with "Killer Queen" in the United Kingdom, Canada, the Netherlands, the United States and most other territories.
-It was written by Freddie Mercury for the 1974 album Sheer Heart Attack.
+"Flick of the Wrist" is a song by Freddie Mercury.
+It was recorded by the British rock band Queen, released as a double A-side with "Killer Queen" in the United Kingdom, Canada, the Netherlands, the United States and most other territories, and included on Queen's 1974 album Sheer Heart Attack.

 Background

 Freddie Mercury explained that the unpleasant character in the song was not based on anyone in particular: "I wrote it as a sort of tongue-in-cheek story about the con-men and rip-off artists we're always running into.
 Our manager would like to think it's about him, but it's not."

-The song includes Freddie Mercury singing octave vocals throughout the verses, and the chorus features a call-and-response style section between the backing and lead vocal parts.
-When Brian May returned to work having recovered from his hepatitis, he had not heard the song before he recorded his guitar and backing vocals.
+The song includes Mercury singing octave vocals throughout the verses, and the chorus features a call-and-response style section between the backing and lead vocal parts.
+When Brian May returned to work, having recovered from hepatitis, he had not heard the song before he recorded his guitar and backing vocals.

 Album version

 As it appears on the album, "Flick of the Wrist" is the middle song of a three-track series of songs which seamlessly overlap, segueing from one to the next: "Tenement Funster", "Flick of the Wrist" and "Lily of the Valley".
 Each song was recorded separately and later mixed together to form the unbroken stretch of music.
 Because of this structure, the record company had to select points to separate each track on CD re-issues of the album.
-"Flick of the Wrist," in this way, starts with the crescendo ending of "Tenement Funster" and ends abruptly before the last line of the song "...baby, you've been had."
-This last lyric appears at the beginning of the next CD track, "Lily of the Valley".
+"Flick of the Wrist", in this way, begins with the crescendo ending of "Tenement Funster" and ends abruptly before the last line of the song: "...baby, you've been had."
+These last lyrics appear at the beginning of the next CD track, "Lily of the Valley".